 NOTE: 1.
-When turn signal or hazard warning light switches are pressed in Cab Forward mode, CDM will display "ENGINE FORWARD ONLY".
+When turn signal light switches are pressed in Cab Forward mode, CDM will display "ENGINE FORWARD ONLY".

-2. When ground speed range switch is pushed to H range in Cab Forward mode, CDM will display "RANGE NOT ALLOWED".
+^{2.} When ground speed range switch is pushed to H range in Cab Forward mode, CDM will display "RANGE NOT ALLOWED".
 M150 only.